-Drink-Free Days: What Actually Happens and How to Make Them Stick
+Benefits of Drink-Free Days: The Science and How to Stick

 ← Back to guides

-Your body starts recovering within 24 hours.
-Here's the science, the psychology, and what to pour instead.
+Benefits of drink-free days add up fast: your body starts recovering within 24 hours.
+The science, the psychology, and what to pour instead of alcohol.

-Two alcohol-free days a week.
-That's what the UK Chief Medical Officers recommend as a minimum, alongside keeping total intake under 14 units spread across the rest.
+The benefits of drink-free days are real, and they start fast.
+UK Chief Medical Officers recommend keeping weekly intake under 14 units and building in several drink-free days — that's the baseline for lower-risk drinking.
 Simple enough advice.
 Sticking to it is another matter entirely.

-The good news: your body responds fast when you give it a break.
+The good news: your body responds quickly when you give it a break.
 The better news: the evening ritual doesn't have to disappear just because the booze does.

 Drop in blood pressure in the same period